transcript/samsa2/README.md

 1. Download SAMSA2:
     `git clone https://github.com/transcript/samsa2.git`
 2. Either install the dependencies from the links above, or use the setup_and_test/package_installation.bash script provided with SAMSA2 for installing from the included binaries.
-3. Make changes to the master_script.bash, which performs the first 3 of 4 steps in the SAMSA pipeline (preprocessing, annotation, aggregation)
+3. Make changes to the master_script.bash, which performs the first 3 of 4 steps in the SAMSA2 pipeline (preprocessing, annotation, aggregation)
 4. If not using master_script, use DIAMOND to annotate your reads against a database of your choosing (note that database must be local and DIAMOND-indexed).
 See "example\_DIAMOND\_annotation\_script.bash" for more details.
 5. If not using master_script, use "DIAMOND\_analysis\_counter.py" to create a ranked abundance summary of the DIAMOND results from each metatransciptome file.
 6. Import these abundance summaries into R and use "run\_DESeq\_stats.R" to determine the most significantly differing features between either individual metatranscriptomes, or control vs. experimental groups.